 In longer documents with lots of tables and figures, it is a favor to the reader to follow the table of contents with lists of figures and tables.
-Use the "Caption" style for figure and table titles, as illustrated in the CEC Document Template (see the section "Document Presentation" below) or use Word's caption insert feature, which will automatically number them sequentially and allow you later to generate the appropriate list.
+Use the "Caption" style for figure and table titles, as illustrated in the CEC Document Template.